 Roescheisen is a multimedia fine artist.
 Her work includes video, photography, drawing, painting, sculpture, installation, performance art, and documentary.

-With a strong artistic heritage as the granddaughter of the German artist Ernst Moritz Geyger (1861-1941), Roescheisen graduated from the Elite University of Ludwig Maximilian, Munich.
-Roescheisen has a Masters in History of Art, political Philosophy and Folklore.
+Roescheisen graduated from the Elite University of Ludwig Maximilian, Munich with a Masters in History of Art, political Philosophy and Folklore.

 She is the granddaughter of the well-known German artist Ernst Moritz Geyger (1861-1941).

 Roescheisen’s work has been exhibited in galleries worldwide, including the 56th Venice Biennale, at the GAA Foundation in the context of the European Pavilion where her work was shown among artists such as Daniel Buren and Yoko Ono.
 Since 2012 she is performing in ”Systema Occam” by highly acclaimed French contemporary artist Xavier Veilhan.
 This performance was shown at the MAMO/ Le Corbusier in Marseille, the Delacroix Museum in Paris, the Hermès Foundation in Paris, and the French Alliance Institute in New York, to name a few.
 In 2016, Time Out New York named her as one of the top 10 emerging artists to follow.
 In their 2015 review of her series, “What are You Fishing For”, Wall Street International emphasized “Her “holistic” approach to art allows for a broad spectrum of activities and has seen the artist become an active participator in the human rights field and a collaborator with fellow artists.”